About the Antarctic Wildlife Cruise

 Day 6-7: Continue to South Georgia Island, passing by the seabird-covered Shag Rocks, a towering stone formation in the South Atlantic Ocean.

-Day 8-12: Discover penguins and seals on the pristine beaches and plains of South Georgia.
+Day 8-12: Get ready for your South Georgia Island cruise!
+Discover penguins and seals on the pristine beaches and plains of South Georgia.
 This island has no permanent inhabitants and is a true wildlife paradise.
 See penguin rookeries, elephant seals and their pups, fur seals and seabirds.
 History buffs and wildlife lovers will appreciate the beautifully arranged museum in Grytviken, covering Antarctic history, flora and fauna.
 See abandoned whaling stations being claimed back by nature and wildlife.
 Depending on the weather, we’ll schedule landings at the best spots to make this one of the most unique experiences of your life.
 Cruise in our small Zodiacs to get up close.
 Our kayak group will paddle in the bays for the most stunning views and wildlife encounters on the island.

 Day 15-18: Discover the South Shetland Islands, rich in history and wildlife.
-See Elephant Island, the bleak rocky place where Shackleton’s men overwintered to await help during their ill-fated expedition on the Endurance.
+See the former whaling station on Deception Island and discover Elephant Island, famous for Shackleton’s heroic Antarctic trip and South Georgia voyage to save his stranded crew.
+Learn about their ill-fated expedition on the Endurance.

 Picturesque channels and snow-covered bays await you on the Antarctic Peninsula.
 Look out for seals and penguins – the krill-rich waters attract an abundance of wildlife!
 Visit research stations, the gift shop and send a post card from Antarctica!
 Cruise south and pass the Gerlache Strait and Lemaire Channel, with magnificent icebergs, glacier-covered mountains and crystal-clear waters.